LHutch17/BibleJSON/README.md

   ]
 }
 ```

 `header` is a string of additional information about the chapter, such as "A Psalm of David" above a Psalm.
-I don't believe any chapters outside of the Psalms use this but I may be wrong.

 `footer` is a string additional information put at the end of a chapter.
-These are only used in the Pauline Epistles (also Hebrews, which may or may not have been written by Paul).

-**NOTE:** `header`s and `footer`s are still a work in progress.

 `verses` is an object array.
-Inside `verses` are object with these:
+Inside `verses` are objects with these:

-- `book_id` is a string which is a short 3-letter abbreviation of the the chapter's book's name.
-This is good for calling an API maybe?
+- `book_id` is a 3-letter string abbreviation of the name of the chapter's book.
 - `book_name` is a sting containing the name of the book of which this chapter is from.
-- `chapter` is an integer which is also the chapter's number.
+- `chapter` is an integer which is the chapter number.
 - `verse` is an integer which is the verse number.
 - `text` is a string containing the text of the verse.
-You will find `<span style="color:red;">` and `</span>` wrapping around Jesus' words as well as `<em>` and `</em>` around italicized words.
+You will find `<i>` and `</i>` around italicized words.
 - `info` is a string that would go above the verse.
-This will only apply to Psalm 119.
+This only applies to Psalm 119.